syncfusion-content/maui-docs/MAUI/Maps/zoom-pan.md

 ### Geo-bounds

-Calculate the initial zoom level automatically based on the `MapLatLngBounds(Northeast, Southwest)` of `MapTileLayer` class.
+Calculate the zoom level automatically based on the `MapLatLngBounds(Northeast, Southwest)` of `MapTileLayer` class.

 {% tabs %}